leosartaj/old-blog/_posts/2015-05-16-google-summer-of-code-with-sympy.markdown

 My Project will be mentored by [Jim Crist](http://github.com/jcrist), [Sean Vig](https://github.com/flacjacket) and [Ondřej Čertík](https://github.com/certik).

 The project aims at improving the series infrastructure and limits in SymPy.
 Sympy currently lacks a proper structure for handling and manipulating series.
-All the series related functionality is defined as methods in *Expr* class.
 I plan to give the series package a concrete structure for future development and improvement.
 I plan to do the following over the summer.